Frank Mulholland, Lord Mulholland: Lord Advocate

-Mulholland was appointed Lord Advocate, the senior Law Officer in Scotland, following the 2011 Scottish elections.
+Mulholland was appointed Lord Advocate, the senior Law Officer in Scotland, following the 2011 Scottish Parliament election.
 He succeeded Elish Angiolini and his appointment was agreed by the Scottish Parliament on 25 May.
 He was succeeded as Solicitor General by Lesley Thomson, Area Procurator Fiscal for Glasgow.
 On 13 July 2011, Mulholland was appointed to the Privy Council.

 Mulholland was appointed Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours for services to law in Scotland for his service as Lord Advocate.

 Senator of the College of Justice

 On 11 May 2016 it was announced that he was to be appointed a Senator of the College of Justice, his appointment to take effect later in the year.

 On 1 September 2016, Mullholland was appointed as a temporary judge of the Court of Session, to fill the gap caused by Lady Smith's appointment as chair to the Scottish Child Abuse Inquiry.
-The Judicial Office for Scotland announced that "Judge Mulholland will not hear any criminal case in which, by reason of his previous role as Lord Advocate and head of the prosecution service, he would require to recuse himself; nor any civil case involving the Scottish government which, given his former role as the Scottish government’s principal legal adviser, he would again need to recuse himself.
+The Judicial Office for Scotland announced that "Judge Mulholland will not hear any criminal case in which, by reason of his previous role as Lord Advocate and head of the prosecution service, he would require to recuse himself; nor any civil case involving the Scottish government which, given his former role as the Scottish government's principal legal adviser, he would again need to recuse himself.
 The requirement for Judge Mulholland to recuse himself will, of course, diminish over time."

 On 15 December 2016, Mulholland was formally installed as a permanent Senator of the College of Justice, taking the judicial title of Lord Mulholland.
 He replaced Lord Stewart, who had retired.